MihaiHng/Cyfrin-Security/7-boss-bridge-audit/audit-data/report.md

 **Proof of Concept:**

-Steps:
+Steps

-- Attacker deposits 1 wei (or 0 wei) into the L2 bridge.
+1. Attacker deposits `1 wei` (or `0 wei`) into the L2 bridge.
-- Attacker crafts and encodes a  malicious message and submits it to the `operator` to be signed by him.
-The malicious message has `amount` field set to a high value, like the total funds available in the `vault`.
+2. Attacker crafts and encodes a malicious message and submits it to the `operator` to be signed.
+The malicious message has the `amount` field set to a high value (e.g. the total funds available in the `vault`).
-- Since the attacker had deposited 1 wei, operator approves & signs the message, not knowing the contents of it since it is encoded.
+3. Because the attacker had deposited `1 wei`, the `operator` approves & signs the message, not knowing the contents since it is encoded.
-- Attacker calls `withdrawTokensToL1()`.
+4. Attacker calls `withdrawTokensToL1()`.
-- All vault's funds are transferred to the attacker.
+5. All of the `vault`'s funds are transferred to the attacker.

 ```javascript
     function test_CanWithdrawEntireVaultBalance() public {